What is refractive error?

 What we’re doing

-Since 2004, Sightsavers has dispensed seven million pairs of spectacles across Africa, Asia and the Caribbean as part of our work in universal health care.
+Since 2004, Sightsavers has dispensed nearly eight million pairs of spectacles across Africa, Asia and the Caribbean as part of our work in universal health care.

 Sightsavers’ School Health Integrated Programming (SHIP) project, which started in 2016, has screened schoolchildren in Cambodia, Ethiopia, Ghana, Senegal, Liberia and Pakistan for health problems such as poor vision.